The Takeaway:

 Recommended For: Power users, provided you’re under the chair’s modest weight limit.

 Tempur-Pedic has opted to take this second approach, and we heartily approve.
-The chair is designed along wholly conventional lines and seems to go almost out of its way to look perfectly ordinary.
+The chair is designed along wholly conventional lines and seems almost out of its way to look perfectly ordinary.
 Lurking beneath its understated appearance, however, are some powerful ergonomic features.

 The chair has a trio of ergonomic features, all uniformly well-implemented.
 You’ll find: